andrerpena/70-483-notes/readme.md

 		- What are the various ToString and Parse options for different cultures?
 	Collections
 		- What are the most popular .NET collection types?
 What are the best use case for them?
+	WebClient
+		- How does the WebClient method works?
 	Delegates
 		- How to declare delegates?
 		- How to declare lambda expressions?